cap-js/docs/node.js/fiori.md

 }
 ```

+This feature is required to enable SAP Fiori Elements Mass Edit, allowing users to change multiple objects with the
+same editable properties without creating drafts for each row.

 :::warning
-Be aware that this feature creates an additional entry point to your application.
-Custom handlers might require
+Note that this feature creates an additional entry point to your application.
+Custom handlers are triggered with delta
-adaptations because the handlers are triggered with delta payloads instead of the complete business object.
+payloads rather than the complete business object.

 :::

 ### Differences to Previous Version